Reloaded-Project/Reloaded.Hooks-rs/docs/design/wrappers.md

 as one that would be used in entry point of a hook ([ReverseWrapper](./overview.md#reversewrappers)), no optimisation is needed here, as all registers are directly pushed without any extra steps.

+!!! tip "In the backend, the wrapper generator keeps track of current stack pointer (assuming start is '0'); and uses that information to match the push and pop operations accordingly 😉"

 #### With Register to Register

 !!! info "In x64, and more advanced x86 scenarios where both to/from calling convention have register parameters, mov optimisation is not trivial."